Rashaya: Economy

 The economy of the town is primarily based on agriculture, the services and tourism industries.
 The town has two olive oil presses and three grape molasses factories.
 Rashaya was designated one of nine poverty areas within Lebanon in a survey of 2002.
 The World Bank and U.S. Aid has financed development projects in the area with the assistance of the YMCA and other NGOs.
 Projects have included a $500,000 waste water treatment plant and redecoration of the town's guesthouse in 2007.

 Agriculture

 Commonly grown crops include cherries, olives, apricots and grapes.
 Some wild cucumbers are also grown, however vegetables are less frequently grown due to low rainfall.
 Animal husbandry is also practiced, mainly with goats, of which the Labneh variety is a popular staple food for locals.
 Tree species such as oak, wild pistachio and sumac grow in the area.
 A variety of jackals and foxes, snakes, lizards and rodents live in the area along with various species of migratory birds.

+Demographics

+In 2014 Druze made up 58.84% and Christians made up 40.12% of registered voters in Rashaya.
+30.69% of the voters were Greek Orthodox.